 While state transportation plans provide the framework for planning goals and activities, Statewide Transportation Improvement Programs (STIPs) provide the conduit for state and Federal funding and programming of projects.
 The STIP and the MPO TIP must be consistent.
 According to WisDOT, "the STIP produces a four-year plan of highway and transit projects for the State of Wisconsin.
-Revised every year, the plan (STIP) is a compilation of all highway Update to the Year 2045 Sheboygan Area Transportation Plan

-(state or local, including programmed bicycle and pedestrian transportation projects) and transit (capital or operating) projects in urban and rural areas.
+Revised every year, the plan (STIP) is a compilation of all highway (state or local, including programmed bicycle and pedestrian transportation projects) and transit (capital or operating) projects in urban and rural areas.
 The STIP adopts the TIPs prepared by the state's 14 MPOs by reference.
 The STIP is approved by the FHWA and the FTA."
 In addition, the STIP is amended periodically.